taraCodeNa/uphbt-requirements/README.md

 * **Optimal Prompt(s):**
   * **"Design a rich domain model for a 'Bug' entity in C\# for a .NET 9 application.
 Include `long Id`, `Guid PublicId`, `byte[] RowVersion`, `Title`, `Description`, `Severity`, `Status` (Value Object), `AssignedToUserId`, `ReportedByUserId`.
 Include methods like `ChangeStatus(newStatus)`, `AssignTo(userId)`, `AddComment(comment)`.
 Ensure it enforces invariants."**
   * **"How to implement an `IBugRepository` interface and its EF Core implementation (`BugRepository`) in .NET 9, including methods for optimistic concurrency (`RowVersion`) and retrieving entities by `PublicId`?"**
-  * **"Provide a `BugService` example in .NET 9 that uses the `IBugRepository`, orchestrates operations on the Bug domain entity, and handles DTO mapping."**
+  * **"Provide a `BugService` example in .NET 9 that uses the `IBugRepository`, orchestrates operations on the Bug domain entity, and accepts/returns DTOs from `Uphbt.Contracts` while handling DTO to domain entity mapping."**
-  * **"Generate RESTful API endpoints in a .NET 9 Web API for CRUD operations on 'Bug' entities (using their `PublicId`s), including `[Authorize]` attributes (e.g., allowing only authenticated users to create, and 'Admin' role to delete), and demonstrate handling optimistic concurrency conflicts with `RowVersion`."**
+  * **"Generate RESTful API endpoints in a .NET 9 Web API for CRUD operations on 'Bug' entities (using their `PublicId`s) that accept and return DTOs from `Uphbt.Contracts`.
+Include `[Authorize]` attributes (e.g., allowing only authenticated users to create, and 'Admin' role to delete), and demonstrate handling optimistic concurrency conflicts with `RowVersion`."**
   * **"Guide me through securing an ASP.NET Core SignalR Hub using cookie-based authentication in .NET 9, ensuring users are authenticated via the HttpOnly session cookie before connecting."**
   * **"Show how to broadcast real-time updates from a SignalR Hub (`BugHub`) to connected clients (e.g., when a bug's status changes or a new comment is added) from a service layer."**